argilla-io/argilla/argilla/docs/how_to_guides/dataset.md

 client = rg.Argilla(api_url="<api_url>", api_key="<api_key>")

 for dataset in client.datasets:
-    dataset.settings.get() # this will fetch the dataset settings print(dataset.settings)
+    dataset.settings.get() # this will get the dataset settings from the server print(dataset.settings)
 ```